Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 # Create a GeoDataFrame of the centroid
 observer_location = gpd.GeoDataFrame(geometry=[Point(xcoord, ycoord)], crs=data.rio.crs)
 ```

+Now we have defined the location of the observer for our analysis but we still need to define elevation from where the observer is looking the landscape.
+To do this, we first need to find out what is the elevation of the terrain at the location where our observer is standing.
+We can do this by using the `.interp()` function that returns the value of the pixel based on given x and y coordinates:

 ```python
 # Elevation at a given point